gomorpheus/morpheus-apidoc/source/includes/_instances.md

 }
 ```

-Will delete a brownfield instance(or instances) asynchronously (Only deletes records local to morpheus, actual VMs remain unchanged).
+Will delete a brownfield instance (or instances) asynchronously (Only deletes records local to Morpheus, actual VMs remain unchanged).

 ### HTTP Request